Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 - whether the boat has shade, toilets and enough time ashore.

-If a guided tour costs more, compare what is included: transport, guide, museum ticket, spring boat and hotel pickup can justify the difference.
-If it is just the same boat with a vague “premium” label, the harbour ticket may be enough.
+If a guided tour costs more, compare what’s included: transport, guide, museum ticket, spring boat and hotel pickup can justify the difference.
+If it’s just the same boat with a vague “premium” label, the harbour ticket may be enough.

 Boat, bus, taxi or rental car?

 Choose the boat if the lake journey is the thing you came for.
-It is slower than the road, but the views are better and the day feels like a proper Ohrid experience.
+It’s slower than the road, but the views are better and the day feels like a proper Ohrid experience.

-Choose a bus if you want the cheapest overland option and do not care about the cruise.
-Local services run along the shore in season, but confirm current times locally; do not build a tight plan around an old timetable.
+Choose a bus if you want the cheapest overland option and don’t care about the cruise.
+Local services run along the shore in season, but confirm current times locally; don’t build a tight plan around an old timetable.
+The departure times, fares and pick-up points are in our Ohrid to Sveti Naum transport guide.

-Choose a taxi or private transfer if you are two to four people, want Bay of Bones plus St. Naum without watching a boat clock, or are travelling outside the main boat season.
+Choose a taxi or private transfer if you’re two to four people, want Bay of Bones plus St. Naum without watching a boat clock, or are travelling outside the main boat season.

 Choose a rental car if St. Naum is part of a bigger loop with beaches, Galicica viewpoints or the 7-day North Macedonia itinerary.
 Read the practical car notes in the Skopje to Ohrid transport guide before committing to a rental.